How long have you been doing this?

 I began freelancing as an entertainer-cum-caricaturist in 1999, but drew cartoons long before.
 When I was about ten I was sent to see the headmaster and receive an "engueulade" (French for a b*ll*cking) for doing a comic strip depicting our maths teacher Monsieur Tagariste ("Taga") blinding the fidgety pupils at the back of the class by throwing chalk at them, and decapitating the entire front row with one swoosh of his steel rule.

-I took my first 'proper-but-unofficial' booking at a chaotic "Bachelor & Spinster Ball" at Armoury House whilst studying at Chelsea way back in 1991.
-I did six years of art study in all - a degree in illustration, some in-depth 2D (..!) animation training...then started having fun doing this full-time.
+I took my first 'proper-but-unofficial' booking at a chaotic bachelors & spinsters ball at while studying at Chelsea way back in 1991.
+I did six years of art study in all - a degree in illustration, some in-depth 2D (..) animation training...then started having fun doing this full-time.

 How long does each portrait take?

 Five minutes is about the average - that said sketching a whole bunch in one go means I can work really fast.
 If, in a relatively informal situation, an enthusiastic group insists I draw everyone, to expedite and comply (give them exactly what they want and not offend by refusal!), I do smaller rudimentary sketches that are instantly recognisable and that the guests find particularly hilarious precisely because they're so pared down.